Terms of Reference – Audit Committee

 6.1 The principal responsibilities of the Committee are:

-• to conduct the audit tender process and to make recommendations to the Board in relation to the appointment or removal of the external auditor and their remuneration;
+- to conduct the audit tender process and to make recommendations to the Board in relation to the appointment or removal of the external auditor;

 The Committee members must act in accordance with the Directors’ Duties set out in ss.
 171 -177 of the Companies Act 2006.